 Don’t Wear Caps or Hats

-You should avoid wearing any tight hats or caps soon after the hair transplant.
-Loose caps, hard hats, and scarves are permissible after 2 weeks, beanies and woolly hats after a month.
+If you’re wondering whether can you wear a hat after hair transplant, the answer is that you should avoid wearing any tight hats or caps soon after your hair transplant.
+Loose caps and scarves are permissible only after 2 weeks.

 Anytime before that, you can dislodge the grafts and jeopardise your hair transplant aftercare.
 You can try some other things to hide your scalp after a hair transplant.